adamheins/dotfiles/README.md

 is that this repo can be easily cloned and deployed to configure new machines and users.

-## Configurator Tool
+## dotfiler
-The `configurator` python script is used to interact with the repo:
+The `dotfiler` script is used to interact with the repo:
-* `./configurator clean` will remove all configuration files from the repo's directory.
+* `./dotfiler clean` will remove all configuration files from the repo's directory.
-* `./configurator copy` will copy the configuration files from the local machine to the repo's directory.
+* `./dotfiler copy` will copy the configuration files from the local machine to the repo's directory.
-* `./configurator paste` will paste the configuration files in the repo's directory into the correct places on the local machine.
+* `./dotfiler paste` will paste the configuration files in the repo's directory into the correct places on the local machine.
 This will automatically backup the local machine's files to `backup` in the dotfiles directory.
+* `./dotfiler tar` will create a tar file containing all dotfiles.

 ## Current Tools
 A list of many of the tools I find useful.
 All of them are command line-based.